Dakhzx/minimal-starter-dots/README.md

 ## Cloning
-These dots are not full dots and are meant to copy the folder You can replace the hypr folder with mine as it contains many good stuff and easy keybinds and a minimal dark waybar at start clone the repo by
+These dots are not full dots and are meant to copy the folder You can replace the hypr folder with mine as it contains many good stuff and easy keybinds and a minimal dark waybar at start clone the repo by:
-For Arch
+For Arch-
 $ sudo pacman -S git
 $ git clone https://github.com/tester-dakhs/dots.git
 and ur done